A gray Pie chart

 The tooltips are created in the same way - just a little more verbosely.
 They're triggered

-mouseover event.
-A default style is set on the tooltips - the
+set styles on the tooltips (ie the

 This goes in the documents header: